jonasjaeger-sci/mod905/docs/examples/examples-vvexternal.rst

 OpenMP: Parallel evaluation of the force
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In both the :ref:`C module <examples-ljexternal-c>` and the :ref:`FORTRAN module <examples-ljexternal-fortran>` we created for evaluation of the force it is possible to speed up the force evaluation by, for instance, making use of `OpenMP <http://www.openmp.org/>`_ directives.
+In both the :ref:`C module <examples-ljexternal-c>` and the :ref:`FORTRAN module <examples-ljexternal-fortran>` we created for evaluation of the force, it is possible to speed up the force evaluation by, for instance, making use of `OpenMP <http://www.openmp.org/>`_ directives.
 We just give a very brief example below, and leave the rest to you.